 Our work has roots in two streams of literature that explain how attributes of a covariance matrix are propagated by optimization.
 The first considers how estimation error in a covariance matrix leads to optimized portfolios that are sub-optimal.
-A manifestation is excess variance in an optimized portfolio; see, for example, Klein and Bawa [41], Jobson and Korkie [37], Michaud [52] and Bianchi et al. [6].
-In 2010 and 2013 articles [21] and [22] El Karoui documents how risk of optimized portfolios is underforecast by covariance matrices estimated using methods from the HH regime.
+A manifestation is excess variance in an optimized portfolio; see, for example, Klein and Bawa [44], Jobson and Korkie [40], Michaud [57] and Bianchi et al. [6].
+In 2010 and 2013 articles [22] and [23] El Karoui documents how risk of optimized portfolios is underforecast by covariance matrices estimated using methods from the HH regime.

-The second stream begins with Green and Hollifield's 1992 article [31], which explains how dispersion in exposures of a dominant factor can generate concentration in an optimized portfolio.
-In 2003 Jagannathan and Ma [35] show that this type of concentration is mitigated by imposing no-short-sale constraints, which effectively act as a shrinkage operator on a covariance matrix.
-In 2011, Clarke, de Silva and Thorley [10] give insightful, useful formulas
+The second stream begins with Green and Hollifield's 1992 article [34], which explains how dispersion in exposures of a dominant factor can generate concentration in an optimized portfolio.
+In 2003 Jagannathan and Ma [38] show that this type of concentration is mitigated by imposing no-short-sale constraints, which effectively act as a shrinkage operator on a covariance matrix.
+In 2011, Clarke, de Silva and Thorley [11] give insightful, useful formulas for weights of long-short and long-only minimum variance portfolios when returns follow a one factor model.
+While estimation error is not the focus of these papers-Green and Hollifield [34] argue that estimation error is not the cause of the concentration in optimized portfolios-they are, nevertheless, foundational to a a large literature that attempts to mitigate estimation error with shrinkage.

-Prompted by these developments, Ledoit and Wolf develop shrinkage-based schemes for constructing well-conditioned security return covariance matrices suitable for use in optimization.
-In 2003 and 2004, Ledoit and Wolf published three articles that impose structure and conditioning on an estimated covariance matrix by expressing it as a weighted sum of a sample covariance matrix and a single index matrix [42], a constant correlation matrix [44] and a scalar matrix [43].
-In 2012, relying on guidance from the HH regime, Ledoit and Wolf [45] show that shrinkage of a sample covariance matrix toward a scalar amounts to linear shrinkage of sample eigenvalues toward their grand mean while preserving sample eigenvectors.
+Ledoit and Wolf develop shrinkage-based schemes for constructing wellconditioned security return covariance matrices suitable for use in optimization.
+In 2003 and 2004, Ledoit and Wolf published three articles that impose structure and conditioning on an estimated covariance matrix by expressing it as a weighted sum of a sample covariance matrix and a single index matrix [45], a constant correlation matrix [47] and a scalar matrix [46].
+In 2012, relying on guidance from the HH regime, Ledoit and Wolf [48] show that shrinkage of a sample covariance matrix toward a scalar amounts to linear shrinkage of sample eigenvalues toward their grand mean while preserving sample eigenvectors.
 They apply non-linear shrinkage to sample eigenvalues and combine the result with sample eigenvectors to generate estimated covariance matrices, which they evaluate with matrix norms.
-Also in 2012, Menchero, Wang and Orr [51] use guidance from the HH regime to adjust sample eigenvalues of a covariance matrix with simulation.
-In their 2017 article, Ledoit and Wolf [46], like many other researchers, compare realized variance and information ratios of single-constraint minimum variance portfolios constructed with different covariance matrices, some based on the non-linear shrinkage of eigenvalues from their 2012 article.
-In a lucid 2024 discussion of out-of-sample tests of covariance matrices developed for optimization, Menchero and Lazanas [50] argue that volatility is an appropriate out-of-sample metric, but not information ratio.
+Also in 2012, Menchero, Wang and Orr [56] use guidance from the HH regime to adjust sample eigenvalues of a covariance matrix with simulation.
+In their 2017 article, Ledoit and Wolf [49], like many other researchers, compare realized variance and information ratios of single-constraint minimum variance portfolios constructed with different covariance matrices, some based on the non-linear shrinkage of eigenvalues from their 2012 article.
+In a lucid 2024 discussion of out-of-sample tests of covariance matrices developed for optimization, Menchero and Lazanas [55] argue that volatility is an appropriate out-of-sample metric, but not information ratio.

 Much of the literature on high dimensional covariance matrices of financial returns relies on an empirically observed spiked structure: data suggest that one or several leading eigenvalues grow roughly in proportion to the number of securities in the pool, while the other eigenvalues stay bounded.
-Covariance matrix estimation for spiked models is further developed in 2011 and 2013 by Fan, Liao and Mincheva [23], [24], in 2017 by Wang and Fan [66] and in 2021 by Ding Li and Zheng [16].
+Covariance matrix estimation for spiked models is further developed in 2011 and 2013 by Fan, Liao and Mincheva [24], [25], in 2017 by Wang and Fan [73] and in 2021 by Ding Li and Zheng [17].
 In their 2018 article [8], Bodnar, Parolya and Schmid apply shrinkage to the weights of a minimum variance portfolio optimized with a sample covariance matrix.
 In 2021, the results are extended to include estimates of security means by Bodnar, Okhrin and Parolya [7].